-Our critical accounting policies and estimates are described in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition" for the year ended December 31, 2022 in our Annual Report on Form 10-K. There have been no material changes to our critical accounting policies and estimates during the three months ended March 31, 2023.
+Our critical accounting policies and estimates are described in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition" of the 2022 Form 10-K. There have been no material changes to our critical accounting policies and estimates during the three months ended June 30, 2023.